DasUnicorn/kladdera/README.md

 ## Project

 ### Workflow
 In the development process, a Kanban board in form of a [github project](https://github.com/users/DasUnicorn/projects/3) is used to manage the tasks and track their progress.
 Initially, all issues are collected and placed in the backlog.
 During each iteration, a set number of issues are selected to be developed and assigned to the current milestone.
-These selected issues are then moved to the 'To Do' column on the Kanban board, indicating that they are ready to be worked on.
+These selected issues are then moved to the 'Ready' column on the Kanban board, indicating that they are ready to be worked on.

 When working on the tasks begins, the status of the issues is updated to 'In Process'.
 This signifies that active development is underway.
-Once the development work is completed, the issues move to the 'Testing' column, where they undergo thorough testing to ensure the acceptions criterias are met.
+Once the development work is completed, the issues move to the 'In review' column, where they undergo thorough testing to ensure the acceptions criterias are met.

-If an issue passes testing successfully, it is considered 'Done' and is moved to the final column on the Kanban board.
+If an issue passes testing successfully, it is considered 'Done' and is moved to the final column on the Kanban board and closed.

 ![Kanban-Board](public/readme/kanban.png)